Code-Institute-Submissions/Destination-Donegal-Town/README.md

 and directions.

 <h2>Contact Form and EmailJS</h2>
-Included a contact form with 5 required fields (first name, last name, mobile number, email and query that when completed correctly will send an email to myself and an auto reply email to the sender using <a target="_blank" href="https://www.emailjs.com/">EmailJS</a>.
+Included a contact form with 4 required fields (first name, last name, email and query that when completed correctly will send an email to myself and an auto reply email to the sender using <a target="_blank" href="https://www.emailjs.com/">EmailJS</a>.
 If one or more of the fields are not completed correctly, website visitor will be advised.